the0neWhoKnocks/writeups/code_patterns/README.md

   &__some-element {
 ```

-Modifiers are used to describe an experience state of an element.
-Modifiers are
+Modifiers are used to describe the state of an element.
+Modifiers are the only
-the only thing JS should be adding or removing during a user session.
+thing JS should be adding or removing during a user session.
 So classes,
 anything following this syntax `.namespace__element` are for base styling.
-And
-anything following this syntax `.namespace--some-description` are a modifier
+Anything following this syntax `.namespace--verb--adjective` are a modifier
-describing a modified state of an element.
+describing the state of an element.

 For modifiers it's best to use at least a two word descriptor.
 Something along
-the lines of `.namespace--is-hidden` or `.namespace--has-children`.
-The only purpose
+the lines of `.namespace--is--hidden` or `.namespace--has--no-children`.
+The only
-`.namespace` serves in this case is to ensure that it doesn't conflict with another
+purpose `.namespace` serves in this case is to ensure that it doesn't conflict
-modifier from another component.
+with another modifier from another component.
+Take note that the adjective only
+uses one hyphen for word separation.

 ---